 Boiling the tea

 When I made dairy-free chai using Oatly’s Oat Milk, I combined my water and milk into the pot and brought it to a boil together.
-This helps make the tea less bitter and keeps the milk fats from breaking.
+This helped make the tea less bitter and kept the milk fats from breaking.
 I’ll be curious to try this boiling method with the alternative milks mentioned above to see if the process changes the final taste.

 What type of loose black tea do you use?

-I grew up using Red Label, but lately I’ve been liking Tea India and The Chai Box tea blends.
+I grew up using Red Label, but lately I’ve been liking Wagh Bakri, Tata Chakra Gold, Tea India and The Chai Box tea blends.
 I’ve tried more powdery teas, but feel they are bitter.
-I prefer boiling a more coarse tea.
+I prefer boiling a more coarse CTC tea.
 If you are using a more finely blended tea or end up with loose tea in your cup after straining, consider getting an extra fine mesh tea strainer like this.

 What did the dairy-free chai taste like?